-The results announced Tuesday are an improvement from Oracle's previous quarter, when the company's revenue dipped slightly from a year earlier.
+The results announced Tuesday are an improvement from Oracle's previous quarter, when the business-software maker's revenue dipped slightly from a year earlier.

-The latest quarter spanned September through November.
+The most recent quarter spanned September through November.
 That makes Oracle the first technology bellwether to provide insights into corporate spending since the Nov.
-6 re-election of President Obama and negotiations to avoid the so-called fiscal cliff began to heat up.
+6 re-election of President Barack Obama.
+It's also the first to report since negotiations to avoid the so-called fiscal cliff began to heat up in Washington.

 Oracle Corp. earned $2.6 billion, or 53 cents per share, in its fiscal second quarter.
-That compares with net income of $2.2 billion, or 43 cents per share, last year.
+That's an 18 percent increase from net income of $2.2 billion, or 43 cents per share, a year ago.